HenrikBengtsson/future/README.md

 ### The built-in "eager" and "lazy" futures
 The 'future' package provides two evaluation strategies for futures, namely "lazy" and "eager", implemented by functions `lazy()` and `eager()`.
-Other strategies such as asynchroneous evaluation on a computer cluster are implemented by other R packages, e.g. '[async]'.
+Alternative strategies such as asynchroneous evaluation on a computer cluster are implemented by other R packages, e.g. '[async]'.
 Since an asynchroneous strategy is more likely to be used in practice, the built-in eager and lazy mechanisms try to emulate those as far as possible while still evaluating them in a _synchroneous_ way.

 For instance, the default is that the future expression is evaluated in _a local environment_ (cf. `help("local")`), which means that any assignments are done to local variables only such that the environment of the main/calling process is unaffected.
 Here is an example: